jsa-research/limbus-buildgen/README.md

 ## Roadmap

 #### Planned for a 0.5 version
+This release is intended to streamline the interface.
+And produce a done release that is not fully feature-complete.
 * Provide an integrated executable for the front-end
 * Provide npm packages for both executable and libraries
 * Create release bundled with dependencies